 Actively promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance.

 Extends beyond the classroom with a wide range of visits and experiences.
 Promotes tolerance of and respect for people of all faiths [or none], cultures and lifestyles through effective spiritual, moral, social and cultural development of pupils, including by engaging pupils in extracurricular activity and volunteering in their local community.
 Is supported by a well-rounded programme of assemblies which offer clear guidance on what is right and wrong.

 We endeavour to ensure that students;

-Examples are; School policies for the welfare, health and safety, Behaviour policy [and the use of sanctions and rewards], Achievement assemblies and Awards Evenings, positive behaviour programmes for bespoke use, programmes of study within Citizenship
+Examples are; School policies for the welfare, health and safety of all, the Behaviour policy [and the use of sanctions and rewards], Achievement assemblies and Awards Evenings, positive behaviour programmes for bespoke use, programmes of study within Citizenship.

 Cooperate well, celebrate diversity and resolve conflicts effectively.